-Provide a summary of the proposed work, and clearly state its relevance to the mission of CCV.
+Provide a summary of the proposed work, and clearly state its relevance to the mission of CCV (see the CCV Website for its mission statement).
 This summary should be written for a general audience unfamiliar with the jargon of the specialized area of the proposed work.

 D. Project description (limited to 7500 words or less, plus tables and figures if needed)

 Describe the proposed work in detail.
 Include a section each on

 - The general background and the specific aims of the proposed project,

 - The project work plan with a timeline,

 - The significance to the area of focus and relevance to the mission of CCV of expected results,

 - The anticipated outcomes or products or both, with a timeline, and

 - The list of background references or literature cited.